hegdeprajwal/perf-model/README.md

 ```bash
 cd microbench
 ```
-To build Microbenchmark for the ARM architecture, run the following command:
+To build Microbenchmark for the ARM architecture (make sure you are running this on ARM Machine), run the following command:
 ```bash
 make ARM
 ```

 ### 4. Gather Binaries and run perf command
-To collect the necessary binaries and modify to include .Y(n1 iterations) and .Z(n2 iterations) form of the benchmark, execute:
+To collect the necessary binaries and modify to include .Y(n1 number of iterations) and .Z(n2 number of iterations) form of the benchmark, execute:
 ```bash
 source gather_bin.sh
 ```
+**Note:**
+It is crucial to execute the build and run processes for two executables—one with the .Y variant (N1: lower loop count) and the other with the .Z variant (N2: higher loop count).
+This approach is employed to gather statistics specifically focused on the inside loop portion.
+The difference of N2 stats from N1 allows us to isolate and extract the statistics pertaining only to the code section inside the loop.

-Run the perf command and collect stats:
+Run the perf command and collect stats for all the executables:
 ```bash
 source run_perf.sh
 ```